Local sensitivity-preserving random data down-sampling for experimental design: Preview of technical preparations

 \subsection{Matrix Sketching in \gls{rnla}}

-\gls{rnla} sees its biggest impact in big data applications, where large data sets, that usually exceed RAM capacities, need to be stored and analyzed quickly.
-Techniques developed within the domain of \gls{rnla} typically target at accessing and assessing a subset of data that is reduced in size but still representative, through ``sketching", see \cite{mahoney_2016_RandLA,Martinsson_Tropp_2020,woodruff2014sketching,huang2021spectral} and references therein.
+\gls{rnla} sees its biggest impact in big data applications, where large data sets, which usually exceed RAM capacities, need to be stored and analyzed quickly.
+Techniques developed within the domain of \gls{rnla} typically target the access and assessment of a subset of data that is reduced in size but still representative, through ``sketching", see \cite{huang2021spectral,mahoney_2016_RandLA,Martinsson_Tropp_2020,woodruff2014sketching} and references therein.